ckeditor/ckeditor4-docs/guides/dev/deep_dive/errors/README.md

 * Location: `plugins/uploadimage/plugin.js`
 * Description: Upload URL for the Upload Image feature was not defined.
 Refer to the [Uploading Dropped or Pasted Files](#!/guide/dev_file_upload) article for more information.
 * Additional data: None.

+## uploadfile-config

+* Location: `plugins/uploadfile/plugin.js`
+* Description: Upload URL for the Upload File feature was not defined.
+Refer to the [Uploading Dropped or Pasted Files](#!/guide/dev_file_upload) article for more information.
+* Additional data: None.